 If you’re a homeowner without a toolkit, this list should help you decide which tools to add to your home repair kit.
 Not only are these tools available at inexpensive prices, but they’re also practically essential to have around the house.

 I’m always excited to add new tools as I move forward with my DIY projects and compile a list of everything important and every homeowner, DIYer, and crafter should own.

 Below, you’ll discover 25 inexpensive tools that every home needs in their toolbox.

 1 – Hammer

 2 – Nail Punch Set Tool

 A Nail Punch Set Tool sinks the nail head below the wood’s surface, allowing you to fill up the surface hole with sand and putty so you won’t see any ugly dents afterward.

 3 – Tape Measure

 An indispensable tool for estimating quantities of materials you’ll need for a home repair or DIY project.
 Of course, you’ll want the best tape measure at an affordable price as well.

 4 – Level – Inexpensive Tools That Work!

 5 – Utility Knife

 When we installed the wallpaper in our bathroom, a good utility knife was essential!
 We couldn’t have gotten the job done with it.
-This is an all-around tool with plenty of uses ranging from prying open closed boxes to trimming carpet edges.
+More so, this is an all-around tool with plenty of uses ranging from prying open closed boxes to trimming carpet edges.

 6 – Putty Knife – Inexpensive Tools For So Many Projects

-Great for scraping paints and dried glue, a putty knife is also useful in spreading paste and, yes, putty.
+Great for scraping paints and dried glue, a good yet inexpensive putty knife is also useful in spreading paste and, yes, putty.

 7 – Philips Screwdriver

 One of the most common tools in toolboxes, a Philips screwdriver can screw and unscrew x-shaped screws.
 Ever since they started adding the various bits built right into the base, I’ve been super excited.
-I made sure to own several!
+So I made sure to own several!

 8 – Flathead Screwdriver